ARCHIVED - Forum

 Back Row, Left to Right - Liz McLeod, Comox Valley HA; Bob Baziuk, Steveston HA; Randy Kamp, MP for Pitt Meadows- Maple Ridge-Mission and Parliamentary Secretary to the Minister of Fisheries and Oceans; Art Childs, False Creek HA; Cal Hegge, ADM Corporate Services; Lutz Budde, Oona River Community Association; Dave Barratt, Mission HA.
 Absent from Photo: Linda Young, Sooke HA.

-– Freshwater Harbour Advisory Council Annual Conference April, 2008 in Winnipeg, MB
+Central and Arctic Region – Freshwater Harbour Advisory Council Annual Conference April, 2008 in Winnipeg, MB

 Front Row (L-R) – Wally Garrick, Faust HA; Claudio Adragna, Wheatley HA; Shawn Buckley, Great Slave Lake, HA; Bruce Benson, FHAAC President, Drunken River HA.